muxinc/mux-ruby/docs/AssetsApi.md

 api_instance = MuxRuby::AssetsApi.new
 opts = {
   limit: 56, # Integer | Number of items to include in the response
-  page: 56 # Integer | Offset by this many pages, of the size of `limit` }
+  page: 56, # Integer | Offset by this many pages, of the size of `limit`
+  live_stream_id: 'live_stream_id_example', # String | Filter response to return all the assets for this live stream only
+  upload_id: 'upload_id_example' # String | Filter response to return an asset created from this direct upload only }

 begin